Robert A. Bruggeworth

 Sandra Phillips Rogers serves as Senior Vice President of Corporate Resources and General Counsel for Toyota Motor North America, Inc., including continued responsibility as Toyota North America’s Chief Diversity Officer.
-Previously, Ms. Rogers served as Group Vice President, General Counsel, Chief Legal Officer and Corporate Secretary for Toyota Motor North America, Inc. and prior thereto, as Vice President and Deputy General Counsel for Toyota Motor Sales, U.S.A., Inc. Prior to joining Toyota in 2012, Ms. Rogers was a partner at the global law firm of Morgan, Lewis & Bockius.
+Previously, Ms. Rogers served as Group Vice President, General Counsel, Chief Legal Officer, Chief Diversity Officer and Corporate Secretary for Toyota Motor North America, Inc. and prior thereto, as Vice President and Deputy General Counsel for Toyota Motor Sales, U.S.A., Inc. Prior to joining Toyota in 2012, Ms. Rogers was a partner at the global law firm of Morgan, Lewis & Bockius.
 She also served as Senior Vice President, Associate General Counsel and Chief Litigation Counsel at Pfizer, Inc., and as Managing Partner of the Houston office of Shook, Hardy & Bacon.
 Ms. Rogers received her Bachelor of journalism and Juris Doctor degrees from the University of Texas at Austin.
 She is active on the boards of YWCA USA, United Way of Metropolitan Dallas and the University of Texas Law School Foundation.
 Ms. Rogers currently serves as a director of The Chemours Company.
 Ms. Rogers became an MSA director in 2017.

 John T. Ryan III